 An estimate is an opportunity to manage your costs

-During the design process, you may have added more rooms and / or upgraded finishes.
-Any additions will increase the estimate.
-This is your opportunity to return to the original scope and budget to determine that you value the expanded design and wish to increase your budget, as described in our article, “Which Budget Personality are you?”
+You may have added more rooms and/or upgraded finishes during the design process.
+Any additions will increase the estimate, and these additional costs are a great way of testing what you value.
+This is your opportunity to return to the original scope and budget to determine that you appreciate the expanded design and wish to increase your budget, as described in our article, “Which Budget Personality are you?”

 How to use value engineering and bidding to manage your costs: